-In the almost ghost town of Goldfield, Nevada is the historic and reportedly very haunted Goldfield Hotel.
-The town of Goldfield was born when gold was discovered in 1902 and within just a few short years, it became the largest city in Nevada, as millions of dollars in ore were extracted from area mines.
+In the almost ghost town of Goldfield, Nevada, is the historic and reportedly very haunted Goldfield Hotel.
+Goldfield was born when gold was discovered in 1902, and within just a few short years, it became the largest city in Nevada, as millions of dollars in ore were extracted from area mines.
 Like other cities, whose only reason for being was its mining industry, when the ore played out, so did the town.
 In addition to its numerous saloons, the city once boasted three newspapers, five banks, a mining stock exchange, and a population of nearly 35,000.

-By 1920, the gold was almost gone and the town was reduced to just about 1,500 people.
+By 1920, the gold was almost gone, and the town was reduced to just about 1,500 people.
 Three years later, a devastating fire wiped out 27 blocks of homes and businesses.
-Today, this once-thriving city supports a population of less than 500, but still provides a number of views of its prosperous past, with its centerpiece being the Goldfield Hotel.
+Today, this once-thriving city supports a population of less than 500 but still provides several views of its prosperous past, with its centerpiece being the Goldfield Hotel.

-However, shortly after the hotel was built, it was sold to mining magnate, George Wingfield, the primary owner of the Goldfield Consolidated Mines Company, and hotel entrepreneur, Casey McDannell, who created a new hotel corporation called Bonanza Hotel Company.
+However, shortly after the hotel was built, it was sold to mining magnate George Wingfield, the primary owner of the Goldfield Consolidated Mines Company, and hotel entrepreneur Casey McDannell.
+They created a new hotel corporation called Bonanza Hotel Company.
 After paying $200,000 cash and stock valued at around $250,000 for the hotel, the Goldfield property was merged with existing hotels owned by McDannell into the new Bonanza Hotel Company.

 In 1923, the Goldfield Hotel was sold to Newton Crumley, another hotel entrepreneur who owned the Commercial Hotel in Elko, Nevada.
-Crumley, who evidently also aspired to make to profit from the gold in the area, dug two mine shafts beneath the hotel in 1925.
+Crumley, who also aspired to profit from the gold in the area, dug two mine shafts beneath the hotel in 1925.
 However, both resulted in “dry holes.”

 When Goldfield was in its heyday, the hotel entertained all manner of affluent guests.
 However, as the gold began to play out and Goldfield’s population diminished, the Goldfield Hotel began a gradual decline.
 By the 1930s, when the town supported fewer than 1,000 souls, it had become little more than a flophouse for cowboys and undiscriminating travelers.
-During World War II, it housed Army Air Corp personnel assigned to the Tonopah Air Base 25 miles north of Goldfield.
-After the soldiers checked out the hotel in 1945, the hotel closed its doors forever.
+It housed Army Air Corp personnel assigned to the Tonopah Air Base 25 miles north of Goldfield during World War II.
+After the soldiers checked out of the hotel in 1945, the hotel closed its doors forever.
 It was listed on the National Register of Historic Places in 1982 as a contributing property in the Goldfield Historic District.

 Over the years, the hotel has changed hands numerous times, with each new owner promising to restore and reopen the old property.
-In 1985, the building was bought by a San Francisco investor named Lester O’Shea whose plans looked as if they might really come through.
-However, after a few years when his restoration project was about 85% complete, his company went bankrupt and the property reverted back to the county.
-In 2003, the county auctioned off the old hotel, as well as nearly ninety other parcels of historic land.
+In 1985, the building was bought by a San Francisco investor named Lester O’Shea, whose plans looked like they might come through.
+However, after a few years, when his restoration project was about 85% complete, his company went bankrupt, and the property reverted to the county.
+In 2003, the county auctioned off the old hotel and nearly ninety other parcels of historic land.
 A rancher from Carson City named Edgar “Red” Roberts was the only bidder and bought the hotel for $360,000.

-Reportedly, Roberts has plans to finish the refurbishing of the bottom two floors, spending an estimated $1 million, to reopen the historic hotel to the public.
+Reportedly, Roberts plans to finish the refurbishing of the bottom two floors, spending an estimated $1 million to reopen the historic hotel.
 The restoration project would include 40 guest rooms, a casino, and a café.
 The dying town of Goldfield is pinning its hopes on Roberts, knowing that the reopening could revitalize the town with new jobs and tourism.
-However, they’ve heard it so many times, they’re not holding their breath until they see it complete.
-When updating this story in September of 2015, we couldn’t find any indication of major progress.
-What we did find is that work has been hampered by vandalism over the past few years, and that is likely due to its spooky history and attention it has attracted.
+However, they’ve heard it so many times; they’re not holding their breath until they see it complete.
+When updating this story in September of 2015, we couldn’t find any indication of significant progress.
+We found that work has been hampered by vandalism over the past few years, which is likely due to its spooky history and the attention it has attracted.

 Is the legend confusing Wingfield and Crumley, or did it occur years earlier?
 Of this, we will never know.